 A warm thank you from the Potomac Pedalers Touring Club

 As chair of Potomac Pedalers Touring Club of the Washington, D.C. metro area, on behalf of my fellow members, I want to thank the residents of Shepherdstown and the neighboring towns.
 On Sunday, Sept.
-20, you welcomed approximately 1,950 bicyclists and 200 volunteers into your communities for the Back Roads Century bicycle ride and made us feel comfortable and cared for and kept us safe.
+18 you welcomed approximately 1,900 bicyclists and 200 volunteers into your communities for the Back Roads Century bicycle ride and, once again, made us feel comfortable and cared for, and kept us safe.
 For that we are deeply appreciative.

-We are thankful for your generosity in hosting us and taking a chance on welcoming such a large influx of cyclists to your area for our bicycle tour.
-We are grateful for the opportunity to enjoy the scenic beauty of your rivers, the mountain valleys and orchards upon orchards, while interacting with the many wonderful residents, merchants, businesses and public venues that welcomed us for the first time.
+We are thankful for your generosity in hosting us, and in welcoming back to your community for the second year, such a large influx of cyclists.
+We are grateful for the opportunity to enjoy the scenic beauty of your rivers, the mountain valleys, and orchards upon orchards, while interacting with the many wonderful residents, merchants, businesses and public venues.

-We extend a special thanks to the Shepherdstown Visitors Center, Shepherd University, Gay and Mike Henderson at Belle Vue Mansion, the Food Lion in Shepherdstown, the local hotels and merchants, and the local growers who helped us put on this event.
-We tip our bike helmets in respect to the support provided to our cyclists by the law enforcement authorities in Shepherdstown, Jefferson County, Berkeley County, and Frederick County.
+We extend a special thanks to the Shepherdstown Visitors Center, Shepherd University, Gay and Mike Henderson at Bellevue Mansion, the Food Lion in Shepherdstown and the local hotels and merchants who helped us put on this event.
+We tip our bike helmets in respect to the support provided to our cyclists by the law enforcement authorities in Shepherdstown, Jefferson County, Berkeley County and Frederick County.

-Our riders got a chance to experience your communities, enjoy your shops, restaurants, and artisans, learn much about your rich culture and history, as well as to enjoy the challenge of bicycling in the beauty that surrounds you.
-Our riders on the tour ranged from elementary school-aged children to couples, families, and retirees from the surrounding DC. .metro area and way beyond.
-For our participants, this tour was the highlight after a year of training – whether they challenged themselves to the “century ride” (100 miles), a half century ride, or to a 17-mile ride to Antietam, bicycling in your scenic countryside was the celebration of their efforts.
-This end-of-season ride is exhilarating and the feedback we heard was overwhelmingly enthusiastic of the hosting towns, the venues, the food, the businesses, and residents.
-The stunning scenery and inviting atmosphere has riders eager to return.
+Our riders got a chance to experience your communities; enjoy your shops, restaurants and artisans; learn much about your rich culture and history; as well as to enjoy the challenge of bicycling in the beauty that surrounds you.
+Our riders on the tour ranged from elementary school-aged children to couples, families, and retirees.
+For our participants, this tour was the highlight after a year of training – whether they challenged themselves to the “century ride” (100 miles), a half century ride, or to a 15-mile ride to Antietam, bicycling in your scenic countryside was the celebration of their efforts.

-Thank you again for sharing your fantastic community with us.
+Thank you again for sharing yourselves and your towns with us.
 We look forward to returning and spending time with you again.